tonethar/IGME-330-Spring-2023/notes/bundling-transpiling.md

 ## II. <a id="section2">Babel

-Babel is a an ES6 (and future versions of ES) to ES5 transpiler.
+Babel is an ES6 (and future versions of ES) to ES5 transpiler.

 - https://babeljs.io